Advertisement

 It starts by preparing the brain to calm the neurophysiology of the mind-brain-body connection (psychoneurobiology) through bthings like breathwork, meditation, and mindfulness exercises.
 But this is not enough for sustainable long-term change.
 This is where the five steps of the Neurocycle® step in to take you beyond, into mind management.
 The five steps are:

-1. Gather awareness by identifying the four warning signals from our nonconscious telling us that we are showing up in a certain way because of what's going on in our life.
+- Gather awareness by identifying the four warning signals from our nonconscious telling us that we are showing up in a certain way because of what's going on in our life.
 These are our emotions (like anxiety and depression), behaviors (what we say and do), bodily sensations (like headaches, GI symptoms), perspectives (how we are looking at life because of what's going on in our lives).

-2. Reflect on why you have the warning signals and what you want to change.
+- Reflect on why you have the warning signals and what you want to change.

-3. Write down your thoughts into a system called the Metacog® that develops deep insight.
+- Write down your thoughts into a system called the Metacog® that develops deep insight.

-4. Recheck to examine what you've written and reconceptualize your thoughts into a possibilities mindset.
+- Recheck to examine what you've written and reconceptualize your thoughts into a possibilities mindset.

-5. Create an "Active Reach," which is a simple statement/action/visualization you can do each time those thoughts creep up.
+- Create an "Active Reach," which is a simple statement/action/visualization you can do each time those thoughts creep up.

 These steps can be tremendously helpful not just for changing your mental state but for shifting your physical state as well—and managing symptoms of stress, anxiety, and depression.
 It can be used for addressing trauma, chronic stress, in-the-moment triggers, and more.
 This is how your mind works, so the neurocycle can really be used for anything!

 As mentioned above (and there is plenty of research to back this up1), depression does not occur because of a chemical imbalance.
 You're not depressed because you are lacking serotonin; you are most likely depressed because something is going on in your life that needs to be addressed.
-Mental illness is not the same as something like diabetes or cancer.
-It can't be traced back to a biological or neurobiological cause that can be treated with medication alone.

 The current biomedical model makes people feel like any negative thought is a disease.
-It is my believe that feeling depressed is not a disease; it is a response.
+It is my belief that feeling depressed is not a disease; it is a response.
 And it's a warning signal that it's time to begin managing your mind.

-How to practice daily mind management using the Neurocycle® app.
+How to practice daily mind management using the Neurocycle® app

 To make these five steps of the Neurocycle® more accessible to everyone (because we can all benefit from detoxing our minds), I've created the Neurocycle app, which guides you to practice these steps for 15 to 45 minutes daily for 63 days.
 (By the way, the idea that it takes 21 days to form a habit is largely a myth; 63 days is truly what it takes to rewire your mind-brain-body connection.)